Always check with Past the Wire for the latest horse racing news and more…..

 This race has often been the grounds to halt dynamic horses and their Triple Crown dreams, no doubt always the toughest and most stringent test of heart, stamina and the will to win.

 Its history is just ridiculous.
 Twenty-three horses entered the Belmont Stakes and its daunting distance, after winning both the Kentucky Derby and Preakness Stakes, only to come up short when trying to capture this extra special 3rd jewel.

 It’s as if the racing Gods have higher demands, with 8 of those great horses finishing 2nd ( many by the slimmest of margins).
 Who can ever forget the incredible stretch run between Real Quiet and Victory Gallop back in 1998, when Gary Stevens and Victory Gallop won by whisker ( and I mean a whisker) over Real Quiet who was denied the Triple Crown.
 I remember it well, yes, you guessed it, this writer was there in attendance 21 years ago.

 In fact, being born and raised in New York, I have been to this mega event 15 times.
 Every single time it was always thrilling, whether there was a run for the Triple Crown or not.
-The race is always compelling.
+The Belmont Stakes is always compelling.

-Even the most casual of fans will always connect with the great Secretariat winning this race by 31 lengths in 1973 in the insane time of 2:24 flat.
+Even the most casual of fans will always connect with the great Secretariat blazing the Belmont Park strip and winning this race by 31 lengths in 1973 in the insane time of 2:24 flat.
 A track record that may never be broken, as each year the race is typically won in a time more consistent with 2:28+.
 4 seconds in thoroughbred racing is outrageously substantial.